encoredev/encore/docs/tutorials/booking-system.md

 ## 4. Authentication

-In order to have an admin dashboard we need to add authentication to our application so that we can have protected endpoints.
+To provide an admin dashboard for our booking system, we need to add authentication to our application so that we can have protected endpoints.

+Keep in mind, in this tutorial we'll only include a very basic implementation.

 🥐 Let's start by creating a new service named `user`: